Nancy Price

-Nancy Price, CBE (3 February 1880 – 31 March 1970) was an English actress on stage and screen, author, animal welfare activist and theatre director.
+Nancy Price (3 February 1880 – 31 March 1970) was an English actress on stage and screen, author, animal welfare activist and theatre director.
 Her acting career began in a repertory theatre company before progressing to the London stage, silent films, talkies and finally television.
 In addition to appearing on stage she became involved in theatre production and was a founder of the People's National Theatre.

 Personal life

 Christened Lilian Nancy Bache Price in Kinver, Staffordshire, England, in 1880, Nancy was the daughter of William Henry Price (a retired farmer) and Sarah Mannix.
 Her mother was the granddaughter of Sir Henry Mannix.
 After schooling in her home village and then in nearby Malvern Wells she decided at an early age to become an actress.
 She married the actor Charles Maude on 17 May 1907, and they were together until his death in 1943.
 They had two daughters Joan Maude and Elizabeth Maude.
 Joan, Elizabeth, and Elizabeth's daughter Jennifer Phipps all went on to become actresses.
 Soon after Charles and Nancy's daughters were born, they made the village of Findon in Sussex her home, living in a cottage called "Arcana" in Heather Lane on the Downs.

 She wrote many books, including her autobiography, Into an Hour-Glass (1953).
 At one time she managed the "Little Theatre" in the Adelphi, off the Strand.

 Findon remained her home until her death in 1970.